-- IELTS test in Pakistan and the UK – December 2012 (Academic Module) The following IELTS exam update was shared by our friends...
+- IELTS test in Portugal – December 2014 (Academic Module) A recent IELTS exam in Portugal was shared by F...

-- IELTS test in India and Egypt – December 2012 (Academic Module) This update was shared by IELTS test takers R and...
+- IELTS test in Vietnam – December 2014 (Academic Module) Two IELTS test takers from Vietnam (thanks, T and A!)...

 - IELTS test in India – October 2015 (Academic Module) Thanks to A who took the IELTS test in India...